istio/istio.io/content/en/docs/setup/upgrade/index.md

 istiod-canary-55887f699c-t8bh8   1/1     Running   0          27m
 {{< /text >}}

 Note that the above instructions only removed the resources for the specified control plane revision, but not cluster-scoped resources shared with other control planes.
-To uninstall Istio completely, consider using the `--purge` flag.
-For more information, refer to the [uninstall guide](/docs/setup/install/istioctl/#uninstall-istio).
+To uninstall Istio completely, refer to the [uninstall guide](/docs/setup/install/istioctl/#uninstall-istio).

 ## In place upgrades